 2. Dupli-Color Engine Enamel Firearm Spray Paint

-It also comes with an EZ touch nozzle which makes application much easier.
+It also comes with an EZ touch nozzle which makes the application much easier.
 However, there are some things that you should consider before you buy.
 This is a high-gloss paint, which might tip off prey on your next hunting expedition.
-It’s also not completely water resistant, which means that if you’re caught in a rainstorm, you might see all your work run off your guns.
-However, if you’re looking for a durable, heat-resistant paint that will resist most kinds of wear, this is a good paint that can be had at a good price, too.
+It’s also not entirely water resistant, which means that if you’re caught in a rainstorm, you might see all your work run off your guns.
+However, if you’re looking for durable, heat-resistant paint that will resist most kinds of wear, this is a good paint that can be had at a good price, too.

 3. Krylon Colormaster Spray Paint for Guns – Best Value

-The Kryron 51601 is great because it adheres well to most materials, so you should be able to get an even coating across your entire gun, no matter what materials it is made from.
+The Kryron 51601 is great because it adheres well to most materials, so you should get an even coating across your entire gun, no matter what materials it is made from.
 It creates a moisture-resistant finish that should last a long time, even in humid conditions.
 It’s also fast-drying, allowing you to put down multiple coats in a half hour.

 4. Brownells Aluma-Hyde II Gun Spray Paints

 The Brownells Aluma-Hyde II is a good paint with a flawed delivery system and application process.
 While it bills itself as a matte paint, it’s more of a semi-gloss, as it has a slight sheen to it, but that’s still less shiny than what you’ll get with other spray paints.
 The finish is one of the most durable that you can get out of a spray paint, given that you’re willing to follow the instructions to the letter.
 In that case, that involves doing multiple coats and then waiting ten days for the paint to cure or baking the relevant parts in the oven, which is a hassle.